 If accepted into the program, applicants receive funding to directly offset incurred project costs.
-Companies access funding by reporting approved project expenses, then receive a contribution of up to 50% of those costs.
+Companies access funding by reporting approved project expenses, then receive a contribution of up to 35% of those costs.
 Funding is provided to companies throughout the project and must be repaid within six years of project completion.

 Businesses Eligible for BSP Expansion and Equipment Funding

 To qualify for the Ontario Business Scale-up and Productivity program, companies must meet the following criteria:

 - Have profitable operations in southern Ontario for the previous two consecutive years;

 - Maintain a minimum of five full-time employees;

 - Be provincially or federally incorporated or an Indigenous-owned business;

 - Have financial capacity to complete the project, provide a minimum 35% contribution, and repay the government contribution in full;